Ghulam Nabi Azad: Resignation from INC

 In August 2022, Azad resigned from the post of chairman of the Jammu and Kashmir Congress campaign committee hours after his appointment.
 Sonia Gandhi accepted the resignation from Azad.
 On 26 August 2022, he resigned from all positions including primary membership of the party.
 In his resignation letter, he cited destruction of consultative process by Rahul Gandhi as a reason.

-New political party
+Democratic Progressive Azad Party

-On 4 September 2022, Azad announced the formation of a new political party after resigning from Congress.
+On 4 September 2022, Azad announced the formation of a new political party after resigning from Indian National Congress.
 He said the people of Jammu and Kashmir will decide the name and the flag for the new party.

-On 26 September 2022, Azad announced the name of his new party as Democratic Azad Party.
+On 26 September 2022, Azad announced the name of his new party as Democratic Progressive Azad Party.
 The flag of the Democratic Azad Party has three colours: mustard, white, and blue.

 Personal life

-Azad married Shameem Dev Azad, a well known Kashmiri singer, in 1980, and they have a son Saddam Nabi Azad and a daughter Sofiya Nabi Azad.
+Azad married Shameema Dev Azad, a well known Kashmiri singer, in 1980, and they have a son Saddam Nabi Azad and a daughter Sofiya Nabi Azad.